-Receivables due from group companies, which are interest free, are assessed under the expected credit losses model.
+Receivables due from group companies are assessed under the expected credit losses model.
 In each case, the most appropriate assessment is for the Company to consider the output from the impairment tests and value-in-use calculations carried out in respect of the Group's mining properties, plant and equipment assets.

-In both the years ended 31 December 2019 and 2020 the Company booked a partial reversal of a 2018 year impairment made against its loans receivable from its subsidiaries.
-These impairment reversals recognise the improved trading outcomes of the subsidiaries such that it is estimated that the Company will receive a larger than previously estimated recovery of loans made to subsidiaries.
+In both the years ended 31 December 2020 and 2021 the Company booked a partial reversal of a 2018 year impairment made against its loans receivable from its subsidiaries.
+These impairment reversals recognise the improved trading outcomes of operating subsidiaries such that it is estimated that the Company will receive a larger than previously estimated recovery of loans made to subsidiaries.